 General issues for experiments

-This section was reviewed in the opening plenary on Wednesday 3 October and at XXday XX October afternoon.
+This section was reviewed in the opening plenary on Wednesday 3 October and on Friday 12 October.

 Group coordinated experiments have been planned as follows:

 “Core experiments” (CEs) are the coordinated experiments on coding tools which are deemed to be interesting but require more investigation and could potentially become part of the draft standard by the next meeting.